Transparency Statement

 Where we identify the need to use the information further, for example, to consider or investigate compliance breaches, or concerns, or initiate our own investigations or inquiries, we will only do so if required or permitted by law.

 We may use information we gather to inform our wider compliance and regulatory strategies.
-In doing so we will comply with our obligations in the Privacy Act 2020.
+In doing so we will comply with our obligations in the Privacy Act 2020 and any other relevant legislation.

-We may share information where necessary in order to properly carry out our legislated functions or to assist another state sector agency in fulfilling its regulatory compliance, law enforcement, or protective security responsibilities.
+We may share information where necessary in order to properly carry out our legislated functions or to assist another public sector agency in fulfilling its regulatory compliance, law enforcement, or protective security responsibilities.

 We may, for example, share information with: